 As Florida’s state animal, the Florida Panther has a special place in the hearts and minds of Floridians.
-It is Florida’s state animal, but also one of the most endangered species since 1967, with an estimated 80 Florida Panthers remaining in the wild.
+It is Florida’s state animal, but also one of the most endangered species in the Nation!
 About 30 to 35 juvenile and adult Florida Panthers wear radio collars to help monitor the panther status.
-They are threatened by intense destruction of their habitat, collisions with automobiles and genetic defects caused by extensive inbreeding.
+All panthers are threatened by the destruction of their habitat, collisions with automobiles and genetic defects caused by extensive inbreeding.

 Historically, Florida Panthers lived in Florida, South Carolina, Georgia, Mississippi, Louisiana, Arkansas, Alabama, Tennessee, but today only a small population survives, primarily in South Florida’s Everglades and Big Cypress Swamp area, also home to the Florida Panther National Wildlife Refuge, the Big Cypress National Preserve and our Conservation Banks!

 AMERICA’S RAREST BAT